mcverter/Dissertation/work/__NEWEST__/KaunsasSol/CompiledNotesStartingApril29.md

 "We can think about this as similar to debroglie" my stained underwear offer testimony to the material traces of my being. works and wastes

+background radiation forensic acoustics (? check on the media "boom" with robert krulwitch) detects 60 mhz sound wave electric grid to which we always live and can deduce the variation of the sound based on the wave

 HUMANITY OF NATURE
 language as a medium of comminicatoin between animals, between plants signaling